Argentine markets fall post-default, New York hearing on Friday

 Even a short-term default would raise local companies' borrowing costs, pile more pressure on the peso, drain dwindling foreign reserves and fuel one of the world's highest inflation rates.

 Thursday's market moves reversed a strong rally from Wednesday when investors had widely anticipated a last-minute deal.
-Argentina's dollar-denominated Discount bond due 2033 fell 8 points in price to bid 88 cents on the dollar, driving the yield up to 9.85 percent.
-The peso fell 2.52 percent to 12.570 per dollar.
+Argentina's dollar-denominated Discount bond due 2033 ARGGLB33=RR fell 8 points in price to bid 88 cents on the dollar, driving the yield up to 9.85 percent.
+The peso fell 2.52 percent to 12.570 per dollar ARSB=.

 Asset prices were down sharply but market participants said they still expected either the government or third parties to reach a deal eventually with the holdout investors.